-- Promotion of WHO’s strategy and support of its activities as developed in its 13th General Program of Work programme.
+- Promotion of the WHO’s strategy and support of its activities as developed in its 13th General Program of Work programme.

-- Provision of technical support to WHO, particularly in the event of disease outbreaks, and assistance to countries to strengthen their health systems and capacities, particularly with regard to data access.
+- Provision of technical support to the WHO, particularly in the event of disease outbreaks, and assistance to countries to strengthen their health systems and capacities, particularly with regard to data access.

 In 2018, the association supported three statements presented at the 71st World Health Assembly, held in Geneva from May 21 to 26, 2018.
 The first statement supported the program to tackle the global shortage of effective and affordable quality medicines and vaccines and to promote access to them.
 In the second statement, it expressed its concerns about the achievement of the goals designed to end tuberculosis.

-Finally, the last statement supported the vision and objectives set out in WHO’s new General Program of Work 2019-2023, namely the fight against emerging epidemics and antimicrobial resistance, greater support for research and development, and better access to medicines, vaccines, and diagnostics.
+Finally, the last statement supported the vision and objectives set out in the WHO’s new General Program of Work 2019-2023, namely the fight against emerging epidemics and antimicrobial resistance, greater support for research and development, and better access to medicines, vaccines, and diagnostics.

-This renewed affiliation highlights the association’s major role in global health and the importance of its relationship with WHO.
+This renewed affiliation highlights the association’s major role in global health and the importance of its relationship with the WHO.